Last updated 24 November 2020.

 If shielding comes to an end, can I still stay off work?

-Shielding was paused in most of England, Scotland and Northern Ireland from 1 August, and it is due to be paused in Wales from 16 August.
+In England, shielding will last at least until 2 December.
+Shielding has been paused in Wales, Scotland and Northern Ireland.
 However, it may be extended in certain areas or reintroduced.
 It is important you keep up-to-date with the differing advice in England, Scotland, Wales and Northern Ireland, and for your local area.
 Details of local restrictions for England can be found here.
-Just because shielding has been paused does not mean that you have to come back to work.
+Just because shielding has been paused outside of England, does not mean that you have to go back to work.
 You may be able to stay off work for the following reasons:

 Do I have a right to take time off work to look after someone who depends on me for their care?